aditharun/ExAC-Viewer/README.md

 If you want to consider a combination of mutation types, such as only frameshift and 5'UTR enter the numbers 46 or 64.

 #### Example Command Line Input for Program for Mac:: python3 exacView.py PathToDownloadedExACFile.xlsx TypesOfMutationsNumbers

+# Tool 2: Mutation Histograms

+It is hard to look at the ExAc data for an entire gene and figure out which mutations are interesting to consider.
+This tool displays the pertinent information from the entire data file in a bar graph that is inuitively easy to understand.
+From here, a researcher can decide which mutations they should look into further.

+## Output:

+Bar graph showing mutation counts per residue
+Shown in a python environment so automatic scaling and zooming are possible.

+## How to Use This Tool:

+Input a text file with the sequence of the protein, and the corresponding raw downloaded exac file as system parameters and run the script titled MutationHistograms.py